The current members of the Roads Australia Board are:

 Mark has worked as a journalist and corporate communications practitioner for over 30 years.
 His journalistic career started on Sydney's Daily Telegraph newspaper and has included stints in both metro and regional media.
 As a PR professional he has worked with some of Australia's leading public and private sector organisations, particularly in the building and construction sectors.

 Lauren was most recently a Project Manager at the Australian APEC Centre – managing public and private sector programs across a variety of sectors for 21 Asia-Pacific economies.
 Previously she worked with the Australian Consulate-General in New York and the Mayor’s Office of Economic Development in New Orleans.
 She holds a Masters of Diplomacy and Trade from Monash University and a Bachelor of Arts in International Relations from Tulane University in New Orleans.

-Sarah manages Roads Australia's leading industry events including the annual Summit conference, our Forum meetings and our Xmas lunches in all states of Australia.
+Sarah manages Roads Australia's events program including the annual Summit conference, our Forum meetings and our Xmas lunches in all states of Australia.
 Sarah is an experienced association administrator.
-Her previous experience includes office management within a Minister's office and as Board Secretary for the Royal Australian Chemical Association.
-Sarah has been working with Roads Australia for seven years and can assist with all general enquiries.
+Her previous experience includes office management within the WA Office of the Minister for Planning and Infrastructure and as Board Secretary for the Royal Australian Chemical Association.
+Sarah has been working with Roads Australia for eight years and can assist with all general enquiries.

 Mandi is an international marketing and business development professional with 15 years experience across IT, pharmaceutical, financial and professional services industries.
 Her most recent role at GHD included developing thought leadership programs, researching and authoring global industry discussion papers and designing networking opportunities and events.
 Mandi has joined Roads Australia to further her work on transport delivering productivity.